Why this 49ers team is so similar to the beloved 2013 Seahawks

 The 2013 Seahawks aren’t just the standard-bearers for what an athletic organization should look like in the Emerald City; they may be the most iconic NFL team of the past decade.
 The dominance, the bluster, the memorable moments — few compare to the LOB-era Hawks.

 But this San Francisco squad shares some qualities taken right from that Lombardi-winning blueprint its NFC West rival laid out in ’13.
-And it is those qualities that might make the Niners the most compelling team left in the playoffs.
+And it’s those qualities that might make the Niners the most compelling team left in the playoffs.
 Among them?

 1. The top defense in the NFL.
 Seattle’s “D” in the mid-2010s was the best the league had to offer.
 It was particularly impregnable in 2013, when it allowed NFL lows in yards per game (273.6) and points (14.4).
 But San Francisco has been almost as stingy, giving up the fewest yards in the league (300.1) and points (16.3).